-The Whangarei Art Museum Trust Board, formed prior in 1996, is charged with the governance of the Whangarei Art Museum.
+The Whangarei Art Museum Trust Board, formed prior to the museum's opening in 1996, is charged with the governance of the Whangarei Art Museum.

-As the majority of Trustees are WDC-appointed, WAMT is referred to as a Council Controlled Organisation (CCO) but it retains entirely independent operation and governance.
+As the majority of trustees are WDC-appointed, WAMT is referred to as a Council Controlled Organisation (CCO), but it is entirely independent in terms of operation and governance.

 Andy Britton BSc (Hons)

 Andy Britton was an audit partner with PWC for 16 years.
 Since leaving the firm, he has specialised in professional mentoring and executive coaching – consulting with large private and public-sector businesses and organisations in New Zealand and Australia.
 Andy has served as Chair of several Boards.
 He is now a director and co-owner of Coaching Pacific Ltd, a Leadership Development consultancy working in Australasia and Europe.